KasperKnop/WEB1/docs/10-third-project.md

 - The game must use localStorage to save game progress, scores, or settings.
 - The game must display correctly and be fully playable on a desktop with a resolution of 1920×1080.
 There is no other requirements for responsiveness.

 Animations are not a requirement, but they can bring your game to life.
-You can explore and use [CSS animations](https://www.w3schools.com/css/css3_animations.asp) to add effects like blinking, fading, or sliding elements, if you want an extra challenge!
+You can explore and use [CSS animations](https://www.w3schools.com/css/css3_animations.asp) and/or [manually animate elements with JavaScript](https://www.w3schools.com/js/js_htmldom_animate.asp) to add effects like blinking, fading, or moving elements, if you want an extra challenge!

 External libraries, frameworks and game engines are not allowed.